longaccess/terms/Acceptable Use Policy.md

 before purchasing Long Access Storage Space.

 Our service is not intended for public file sharing.
-We may automatically limit access to a specific archive for a short period of time, in cases of uncommonly large amounts of traffic.
+We may automatically limit access to a specific Archive for a short period of time, in cases of uncommonly large amounts of traffic.

 You agree not to misuse the Long Access services.